 Navy ROTC Fitness Test

-The Navy Physical Readiness Test (PRT) consists of 2 minutes of push-ups, 2 minutes of curl-ups and a 1.5-mile run.
+The Navy Physical Readiness Test (PRT) consists of 2 minutes of push-ups, plank and a 1.5-mile run.
 The standards for the test can be found here.

 To do the best on these tests, you should have a workout plan.
 Get a personal trainer who can put together a plan to work with you on the specific exercises that are tested.
 We also recommend the fitness books by Stew Smith.

 3. Purchase Study Books to learn about Military Ranks, Customs and Courtesies, and Drill and Ceremony